What Causes A Sense Of Inferiority? Potential Mental Health-Related Sources

 In extreme cases, this can also lead to physical punishment, which is an entirely different topic.
 However, domestic violence and child abuse can lead to lifelong self-esteem issues and can cause risk-taking and self-destructive behaviors to help find relief for a sense of inferiority and to satisfy anger and frustration.

-The consequences of feelings of inferiority
+The mental health effects of feelings of inferiority

 When someone feels inferior, their self-esteem will inevitably drop because they think that they are not good enough, either because they are comparing themselves to another person or because they do not meet another's standards.